 - What special appointments do we want to make for informal meetings, such as after-work meetings, or for health-promoting activities, such as gymnastics, yoga …

-- Only after the second or possibly third wave: Which (economical!) face-to-face meetings should ap reintroduced?
+- Only after the third wave: Which (economical!) face-to-face meetings should ap reintroduced?

 An improvised standing workplace …

 But be careful: once permanent accessibility is technically ensured, under home office conditions it may well be considered permanent availability.
-Customers, managers, employees know that e.g. middle managers are simply “there”.
-Consequently, the calender is completely boked.
-In some organizations, seven to eight one-hour meetings a day have become custom…
+Ultimately, customers, managers, employees know that e.g. middle managers are simply “there”.
+Consequently, the calender is completely booked.
+Consequently, in some organizations, seven to eight one-hour meetings a day have become custom…

 Consequences for Personnel management:

 This also calls for discipline on the part of managers – the home office is actually a synonym for individual work.
-And that has to be done at some point.
-It is possible that setting appointments in Outlook without consultation is not the method of choice …
+Lastly, that has to be done at some point.
+Having said that, it is possible that setting appointments in Outlook without consultation is not the method of choice …

 In the New Normal, executives will have to trust, more than ever before, and have to say goodbye to any micromanagement because it just doesn’t work.

 The suddenly required universal virtuality of cooperation could also slow down processes.
-Making eye contact in the event of minor disturbances, getting up and simply approach someone, look for and find missing paperwork – all of this is no longer possible.
+Likewise, making eye contact in the event of minor disturbances, occasionally getting up to approach someone, look for and find missing paperwork – all of a sudden this is no longer possible.

-And many sales and commercial tasks urgently require contact “with the outside world”, which was already accomplished considerably with IT.
-At least there was no personal visit anymore.
-It was all the more urgent to maintain lively contact virtually.
+Futhermore, many sales and commercial tasks urgently require contact “with the outside world”.
+This could also be maintained considerably with IT tools.
+Notwithstanding, there was no personal visit anymore.
+It was all the more important to maintain lively contact virtually.

 Conclusions for personnel management:

-Managers and employees quickly developed new forms of informal contacts, also to solve everyday problems.
-Thus, they ensured mutual trust and, in particular, efficiency: short phone calls, text messages, spontaneous virtual meetings … E-mails and even more scheduled virtual conferences are far less suitable for agile communication!
+Managers and employees quickly developed new forms of informal contacts, above all to solve everyday problems.
+Thus, they ensured mutual trust and, in particular, efficiency.
+Short phone calls, text messages, spontaneous virtual meetings are the way to go.
+Emails and, even more so, scheduled virtual conferences are far less suitable for agile communication!

-And: work is a tried and tested means against gloom!
-Much can be done virtually and without major losses, other tasks expired temporarily or at some point completely.
+Lastly: work is a tried and tested means against gloom!
+Then again, much can be done virtually and without major losses, other tasks expired temporarily or at some point completely.

-A temporarily slowed down or idle production, for example, required less or no material replenishment … That also changed routine processes: Situational agile action was suddenly required.
-Until new routines were established, with new processes using new tools.
+A temporarily slowed down or idle production, for example, required less or no material replenishment.
+That also changed routine processes.
+Thus, Situational agile action was suddenly required.
+Ultimately, new routines were established, with new processes using new tools.
 Which does not mean that the good old times were not suddenly glorified nostalgically …

-Here was and is still a bit of grief work.
-We have made the experience that process workshops or CIP initiatives, through which the advantages and disadvantages of the previously valid procedures are evaluated and innovations are developed participatoriy, can provide these.
+Obviously, there was and is still a bit of grief work to be done.
+We have experienced that process workshops or CIP initiatives can provide this.
+Hence, advantages and disadvantages of the previously valid procedures are evaluated and mourned.
+Starting from there, innovations are developed participatorily,

-Daily stand ups, “morning round tables”, 9 o’clock meetings in the management team etc. serve to exchange information, plan, monitor progress and start initiatives.
+Daily stand ups, “morning round tables”, 9 o’clock meetings in the management team etc. serve to exchange information.
+This implies plan, monitor progress and start initiatives.
 And of course the necessary small talk.

 These rounds could also be continued in home offices, quite as “close to the original” as possible.
 At least initially, they could take longer because the tools had to be rectified first.
 But also because you were drilling somewhat deeper – a good thing!
 However, less exciting mandatory dates have long since been added to the important and exciting meetings.